cristidragomir97/LLMy/README.md

 | Baseus GP12 Battery Pack | 1 | $59.99 | [Amazon](https://www.amazon.com/Baseus-20800mAh-Portable-Charger-Charging/dp/B0DQTYLGYK?th) | €48.99 | [Baseus EU](https://eu.baseus.com/products/energeek-gp12-power-bank-145w-20800mah?srsltid=AfmBOorIXbW42jd_DKrEXTmsDzPih-Fyf3ZeOLM2nc7CQ4IjJVjFf2mJ) | $59.99 | €48.99
 | **Total** |  | |  |  |  | $279.70 | €306.60

-### RGBD Cameras
+#### 📷 RGBD Cameras

-The core of this robot’s perception system is an RGB-D camera due to it's flexibility.
-Unlike a standard RGB camera, it delivers both color and depth, making it a versatile tool for AI inference, manipulation and navigation.
+**The core of this robot's perception system** is an RGB-D camera due to its incredible flexibility.
+Unlike a standard RGB camera, it delivers both **color and depth**, making it a versatile tool for **AI inference**, **manipulation** and **navigation**.

-This means the robot can identify objects while also estimating their distance and size, providing richer scene understanding from a single sensor.
-At the same time, the depth stream enables multiple SLAM approaches—RGB-SLAM, RGB-D SLAM, or even 2D SLAM via depthimage_to_laserscan.
+> 🎯 **Why RGB-D?** The robot can identify objects while estimating their distance and size, providing richer scene understanding from a single sensor.
+The depth stream enables multiple SLAM approaches—RGB-SLAM, RGB-D SLAM, or even 2D SLAM via `depthimage_to_laserscan`.

-All the software in this repo is built on top of the Intel RealSense SDK and ROS driver, but other depth cameras can serve as near drop-in replacements depending on needs.
+All software is built on the **Intel RealSense SDK** and ROS driver, but other depth cameras serve as near drop-in replacements.

 | Part                | Unit Cost (US) | Buy (US) | Unit Cost (EU) | Buy (EU) | Robot + Camera (US) | Robot + Camera (EU) |